cholu6768/cholu6768/README.md

 ### Hi there i'm Fernando 👋 Welcome to my profile!

 I am a recent Industrial Engineering graduate looking for opportunities as a junior data analyst.
-Currently, i'm a data analyst volunteer at TechLabs which is a non-profit that offers free web dev, data science, UX/UI, and deep learning boot camps.
+I volunteer at TechLabs as a data analyst, analyzing and visualizing data from bootcamp participants.
+My analysis is used to showcase our team's progress to the board, or to help the marketing team recognize what they should focus on.

-My interest in data analysis began back in the summer of 2019 when I took a Six Sigma Green Belt course.
-6 months after that, I started learning Python and then I realized the real potential of using data.
+I developed my interest in data analysis back in the summer of 2019.
+I was obtaining my Six Sigma Green Belt and saw the importance of data in problem-solving.
+6 months after that, I started learning Python and tried out some exercises from a book I was reading (Mining Social Media).
+That's when I became fascinated by the powerful potential that lies in data.
 Since then I've been continuously learning.
-I've participated in a data analysis contest which made me learn a bit of Tableau, took all kinds of programming and data analysis courses that made my critical thinking better, and wrote a thesis about detecting Fake News with Machine Learning.
+I enhanced my knowledge and critical thinking skills through courses and boot camps in Python, data analysis and visualization, SQL and Git.
+I've also participated in a data analysis contest and learned how to use Tableau.

+Additionally, I also wrote my bachelor's thesis about machine learning: "Detecting fake news in diverse news topics using Machine Learning (Traditional machine learning models and ensemble models)".

-Right now I'm learning data engineering to get know the whole data process.
+Right now I'm learning data engineering to gain more knowledge about the whole data process.

 - 🔭 I’m currently learning Data Engineering
 - 👯 I’m looking to collaborate on projects